-HOW DO PARENTS DEAL WITH THE UNREPENTANT SIN OF YOUNG ADULTS?
+HOW DO PARENTS DEAL WITH THE UNREPENTANT SIN OF TEENAGERS AND YOUNG ADULTS?

 [Acknowledgement to the person who compiled and published this image]